John Benitez: Career

 Benitez remixed songs for various artists, including for Paul McCartney, Michael Jackson, Billy Joel, David Bowie, Sting, Talking Heads, Deniece Williams, Elvis Costello, Fleetwood Mac, the Pointer Sisters, and ZZ Top.
+At the peak of his success, Dave Rimmer of Smash Hits called him "a veritable Bishop of the Beat, Deacon of the Drum Machine and...High Priest of the Handclap".

 In 1985, Benitez signed a production deal with Warner Bros.
 Records.
 When Warner Bros. asked Benitez to produce a non-rap song for the Krush Groove soundtrack, he suggested Debbie Harry, who was resurrecting her career.
 They composed the song "Feel the Spin" (1985) together.
-Benitez produced Whitney Houston's Top ten hit "Love Will Save the Day" from her 1987 sophomore album Whitney.
+Benitez produced Whitney Houston's top ten hit "Love Will Save the Day" from her 1987 sophomore album Whitney.
 Benitez was the musical producer for the film The Principal (1987) and produced the theme for Mel Brooke's film Spaceballs (1987).

 Benitez had success with his own records as well.
 Between 1984 and 1991, he had nine recordings placed in the top ten of the U.S. Hot Dance Music/Club Play chart, including three number ones.
 Benitez released his debut album Wotupski!?! on EMI America in 1984.
-His 1984 cover of Babe Ruth's "The Mexican," for which he recruited original singer Janita Haan, regarded as a pivotal moment in the electro-hip hop underground scene, and was his first number-one single on the Hot Dance Music/Club Play chart.
+His 1984 cover of Babe Ruth's "The Mexican", for which he recruited original singer Janita Haan, regarded as a pivotal moment in the electro-hip hop underground scene, and was his first number-one single on the Hot Dance Music/Club Play chart.
 His single "Sidewalk Talk" (US No. 18, UK No. 47) was written by Madonna and became a top 20 hit, which made him the first DJ to appear on the pop chart as an artist.
 Four singles from his 1984 album Just Visiting This Planet reached the top 20 in the UK.
 The 1987 track "Who Found Who" (US No. 16) features Elisa Fiorillo.
 In 1991, the album Spillin' the Beans saw Benitez work with John Oates, Roy Ayers and Roy Hay.
 The single "What's It Going To Be" featured Niki Haris, one of three main vocalists on the album together with Cindy Valentine and Deanna Eve.
 The album received mixed reviews with Ian Cranna in Q Magazine calling it "functional but forgettable".
 Other vocalists who have performed on a Jellybean release include Adele Bertei and Richard Darbyshire.